amarnathreddy0201/amarnathreddy0201/README.md

 ### Docker commands ########
 1) For clear : docker system prune -a

+2) For checking log files : docker exec container_id_or_name cat /path/to/log/file